ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 # Understand how a node bootstraps

-Bootstrapping our node is the process of let it *securely* download chain blocks or DAG vertexs so that full state is rebuilt locally.
+Bootstrapping our node is the process of letting it *securely* download chain blocks or DAG vertexs so to recreate the chain full state locally.

-Bootstrapping must guarantee that the local state of our node is in sync with other valid nodes state so that our node can verify incoming transactions and reach consensus with other nodes, collectivelly moving forward the chains.
+Bootstrapping must guarantee that the local state of our node is in sync with other valid nodes state.
+In this way our node can verify incoming transactions and reach consensus with other nodes, collectivelly moving forward the chains.

-Bootstrapping a node is a multi-step process which requires rebuilding both Primary Network chains and any subnet chain the node explicitly track in a precise order.
+Bootstrapping a node is a multi-step process which requires dowloading both Primary Network chains and any subnet chain the node explicitly tracks in a precise order.

 Here we try to describe these steps.